-- Monkeypox is a viral disease that produces pox lesions on the skin and is closely related to smallpox but is not nearly as deadly as smallpox was.
+- Monkeypox is a viral disease that produces pox-like lesions on the skin.
+It is closely related to smallpox but is not nearly as deadly as smallpox.

-- The history of monkeypox is new (1958), and the first human cases were diagnosed and differentiated from smallpox in the early 1970s.
+- The history of monkeypox is new (1958), and medical professionals diagnosed the first human monkeypox cases and differentiated them from smallpox in the early 1970s.

-- Monkeypox virus causes monkeypox.
-The majority of cases are transmitted from animals (rodents) to humans by direct contact; person-to-person transfer, probably by droplets, can occur but not frequently.
+- Monkeypox virus (MPXV) causes monkeypox.
+The majority of cases are transmitted from animals (rodents) to humans by direct contact.

 - Risk factors for monkeypox include close association with African animals (usually rodents) that have the disease or caring for a patient who has monkeypox.

 - During the first few days, symptoms are nonspecific and include fever, nausea, and malaise.
-After about four to seven days, lesions (pustules, papules) develop on the face and trunk that ulcerate, crust over, and begin to clear up after about 14-21 days and lymph nodes enlarge; there may be some scarring.
+After about 4-7 days, rash/lesions (fluid-filled pustules, papules) develop on the face, trunk, and extremities that ulcerate, crust over, and begin to clear up after about 14-21 days, and lymph nodes enlarge.
+There may be some scarring.

-- Treatment may consist of immediate vaccination with smallpox vaccine because monkeypox is so closely related to smallpox; treatment with an antiviral drug or human immune globulin has been done.
+- Treatment may consist of immediate vaccination with the smallpox vaccine because monkeypox is so closely related to smallpox and thus cross-protective.
+Treatment with an antiviral drug or human immune globulin has been done.